ember-learn/ember-blog/content/run-up-to-two-oh.md

 });
 ```

-Because `big-button` is simply invoking a function, the invoking
+Because `big-button` is invoking a function, the invoking
 component can provide whatever function it wants.

 Another nice touch, `action` works seamlessly with `mut`.
 This means